Evacuation - What to consider in case of emergency ⚠️

 An efficient early warning system is part of a fast and effective evacuation in emergency situations.

-• When the siren alarm sounds, listen to the radio and read messages on apps (Alertswiss).
+• When the sirens sound: listen to the radio and read messages on apps (Alertswiss)

-• Avoid calling the emergency numbers, as they are often overloaded
+• Avoid calling the emergency numbers, as these are often overloaded.

-• Follow the instructions of the authorities (announcement via mobile siren or megaphone, messages app or radio)
+• Follow the instructions of the authorities (announcements via mobile siren or megaphone, messages on the app or radio).

-• Prepare the house/apartment for a longer absence (turn off the water tap, switch off electrical appliances, close windows and doors)
+• Prepare your house/flat for a longer absence (turn off taps, switch off electrical appliances, close windows and doors)

-• Leave the area at risk by public or private transport or go to the nearest emergency meeting point
+• Leave the endangered area by public or private transport or go to the nearest emergency assembly point

-• Pass on your whereabouts and address to acquaintances and to the emergency personnel.
+• Pass on your whereabouts and address to friends and emergency personnel

 • Leave the endangered zone in a safe manner

-On return, check that drinking water is not contaminated (e.g. after a nearby flood or chemical spill) and check your home for electrical shorts.
-You can find additional information on this topic on the website Notfalltreffpunkte.ch
+After returning home, make sure that the drinking water is not contaminated (e.g. after a flood or chemical spill nearby) and check your home for electrical short circuits.